dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 ## Universal Windows Platform (UWP)

 Connection strings in a UWP application are typically a SQLite connection that just specifies a local filename.
-They typically do not contain sensitive information, and do not need to be changed as an application is deployed.
+They typically don't contain sensitive information, and don't need to be changed as an application is deployed.
 As such, these connection strings are usually fine to be left in code, as shown below.
 If you wish to move them out of code then UWP supports the concept of settings, see the [App Settings section of the UWP documentation](/windows/uwp/app-settings/store-and-retrieve-app-data) for details.

 ```csharp
 public class BloggingContext : DbContext